Hiring Sales Interns To Do SDR Research

 If you want inexpensive labor doing Google searches, reading 10-Q reports, finding compelling events, and trying to see if any executives or board members have relevant connections, then interns could be your missing piece to scalable success.

-You can evaluate interns for future SDR positions
+2) Superior screening process for new hires: You can evaluate interns for future SDR positions

 The Sales Development Representative is one of the very few positions in tech where hiring managers don’t look for someone already in that role.
 In fact, most SDR managers don’t want someone with 12-18 months of SDR experience because they assume that rep should have already been promoted or close to it.